Sifl46/GOSRootOTA/README.md

 1. Reboot to recovery mode.
 If stuck at `No command`, press Volume up while holding Power button.
 2. Sideload the patched OTA with `adb sideload` by using volume buttons to toggle to `Apply update from ADB` which can be confirmed by pressing the power button

-PixeneOS leverages Custota:
+GOSRootOTA leverages Custota:

 1. Disable the [system updater app](https://github.com/chenxiaolong/avbroot#ota-updates).
-2. Open Custota and set the OTA server URL to: `https://pixincreate.github.io/PixeneOS/<rootless/magisk>`
+2. Open Custota and set the OTA server URL to: `https://Sifl46.github.io/GOSRootOTA/<rootless/magisk/kitsunemagisk>`

-For more info, refer to the [server](https://github.com/pixincreate/PixeneOS/tree/gh-pages) branch.
+For more info, refer to the [server](https://github.com/Sifl46/GOSRootOTA/tree/gh-pages) branch.

 ## Tool Usage

-PixeneOS can be run on your local machine.
+GOSRootOTA can be run on your local machine.
 A Linux based machine is preferred.

 1. Clone or fork the repository